elide-us/elide-us/Prompts/DALL-E_Prompts.md

 Gothic horror ala Berserk, but ink and colored chalk, diminished color palette

 **Scene**
-Set upon a battlefield in front of a towering, ominous and forboding black keep strewn with corpses of the fallen.
+Set upon a battlefield strewn with corpses in front of a towering, ominous and forboding black keep.

 **Focus**
 Two combatants, on the left a heavy knight with a massive greatsword and on the right a pirate swashbuckler weilding a rapier and main gauche.